Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

   DO NOT DO ANYTHING THAT BREAKS SAFETY OF MINORS.
 The server admin takes this very seriously, and any breaking of this rule can give you a permanent ban and the moderation team can even contact other server mods for a cross-sever ban.

+  7: **Threatening people:**
+  Do not give people threats, specially threatening to dox, harass, or kill them.
+If two old friends are joking between themselves, then it's probably fine, but if someone does this to you, and you want the team to take action against them, then you can contact the moderation team at any time.

 ### 6. Joking/Trolling:
   1: **Respect NO:**